AbanoubGamalll/Echo-Based-Cardiac-Function-Assessment/README.md

-> # Echo-Based Cardiac Function Assessment `Graduation Project 2024`
+# Echo-Based Cardiac Function Assessment `Graduation Project 2024`

+- `The goal of this project is to create a sophisticated Deep Learning system that can quickly and accurately evaluate Left Ventricle Ejection Fraction (LVEF), enhancing the diagnosis and management of cardiovascular diseases.`
+- `Precise LVEF assessment is vital for forecasting the prognosis in conditions such as congestive heart failure, yet existing techniques are often slow and lack precision.`

+# Before using this repo
 > you can use Kaggle Notebook directly from <a href="https://www.kaggle.com/code/abanoubgamal/gp-notebook"> HERE </a>.

-# Before using this repo
 You will need to request access to the
 <a href = 'https://echonet.github.io/dynamic'>EchoNet-Dynamic</a>
 dataset from Stanford University. </br>